Indonesian Explorer

 DAY 4 KOMODO NATIONAL PARK

-A sanctuary for the giant monitor lizard, the Komodo Dragon, walk along a forested pathway to a viewing area for a closer look at these prehistoric reptiles which can grow up to 10 feet in length and weigh up to 300 pounds.
+A sanctuary for the giant monitor lizard, the Komodo Dragon, walk along a forested pathway to a viewing area for a closer look at these prehistoric reptiles which can grow up to 3 metres in length and weigh up to 135 kilograms.
 The surrounding forest is home to Timor Deer, the favourite prey of the dragons, as well as elegant Yellow-crested Cockatoos.
 Enjoy the first snorkelling excursion off splendid Pink Beach, with world-class experience often described as “swimming in an aquarium”.

 DAY 5 KODIA ISLAND

-This morning we are welcomed by the stunning white sand beaches and turquoise waters of coral reef fringed Kodia Island.
+This morning, witness the stunning white sand beaches and turquoise waters of coral reef fringed Kodia Island.
 While excellent snorkelling and beachcombing are a given, hikers, photographers and birders will want to explore the dry forests home to an impressive number of birds and wildlife.
 Today is an authentic expedition day.

 DAY 6 WAKATOBI NATIONAL PARK